 This plan also informs other strategic documents such as the Long Term Financial Plan and Asset Management Plan, which support our vision in the Boroondara Community Plan, and we encourage you to view the documents on our website and share your feedback in writing.

-Our Proposed Budget for the 2021-22 financial year was presented at a Council meeting on Monday 26 April 2021 and is open for public comment from Wednesday 28 April until 5.00pm on Wednesday 26 May 2021.
+Our Proposed Budget for the 2021-22 financial year was presented at a Council meeting on Monday 26 April 2021 and was open for public comment from Wednesday 28 April until Wednesday 26 May 2021.